 4. Who does ACM disclose personal information to?

-ACM may contract third party organisations to assist with the delivery of our services, products and goods.
+ACM may engage third party organisations to assist with the delivery of our communications, services, products and goods.
 This may necessitate the sharing of information.
-In doing so, ACM will establish contractual terms that ensure that information is protected to the standard required by law and not further shared.
+In doing so, ACM will establish terms that ensure that information is protected to the standard required by law and not further shared.

 Please contact ACM immediately if there is reason to believe there has been any un-authorised use of personal information that they hold.